tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 The use of the Geolocation Client Hint MUST use the `Sec-` header prefix as recommended in {{!RFC8942}}.

-Servers MUST NOT use Geolocation Client Hints for making security or access-control decisions, as the value is provided by the client with no additional authentication.
+Servers MUST NOT use Geolocation Client Hints for security or access-control decisions, as the value is provided by the client without additional authentication or verification.
+Servers that offer services restricted to clients in a specific country or administrative region must rely on geoIP databases to determine the client's location for access control purposes.
+However, the Geolocation Client Hint can be used to customize responses based on where the client claims to be within that restricted region.

 # Privacy Considerations {#privacy}

-Any default value provided in this hint MUST NOT be more specific than the information that could be obtained from the client's IP address and a well-maintained map of IP ranges to locations.
-In particular, when a privacy technology such as a VPN is in use, the default value MUST NOT reveal information about the user's location that would otherwise be hidden.
+Any value provided in this hint MUST NOT be more specific than the information that could be obtained from the client's IP address and a well-maintained map of IP ranges to locations.
+In particular, when a privacy technology such as a VPN is in use, the value MUST NOT reveal information about the user's location that would otherwise be hidden.

 To prevent disclosing private information, this value cannot be